-Securing the Boat to the Trailer
+Securing Boat to Trailer

 Safety Chain/Cables - There is a safety chain/cable that attaches to the bow eye and will keep the boat from sliding off the trailer in the event that the winch strap or cable breaks.
 Hook this up first.